 Number one, I don't believe anything that comes out of her mouth.

-She is on record a human trafficker, and you don't take somebody that's in prison and then take what they have to say later.
+And you don't take somebody that's in prison and then take what they have to say later.

-So, yeah, I'm defending Trump right now.
+So, yeah, I'm defending Trump right there.

-But you look at this headline: the deep state is attempting to blackmail Trump.
+But you look at this headline, the deep state is attempting to blackmail Trump.

 It doesn't mean they've got something, but they have had control, like Trump said the Democrats, of the file.